mystor/git-revise/README.md

    Currently this algorithm is incapable of handling copy and rename operations correctly, instead treating them as file creation and deletion actions.
 This may be resolveable in the future.

+4. The working directory is never examined or updated during the rebasing process, avoiding disk I/O and invalidating existing builds.